What is Public Relations?

 A strategy supported by the professional knowledge of the media will be needed to get the media where one can get high responses to promotions.

-- It is hard to predict the responses of the audience
+Hard to predict the responses of the audience

 However, the responses of the PR last around 3 days to 1week at most.
 A business plan will be necessary that utilizes the media exposure well without getting influenced by the needs which temporarily went up.